samphonenow/Test1/README.md

 # Test1
-rep1
+rep

 This is fun.

-American history is awesome and sad, both at the same time.
+American history is awesome and sad, both at the same time!

+This is a thing of beauty.